ZXBasicProgamming/Guides/ZXBasicGitIntro.md

 Source code can be downloaded and used in tools such as Basinc, you may also find tap/sna versions of listing that can used in an emulator.
 Code stored here has been written by various members of the group and should be credited where possible.

-If you have not down already please come and join our group https://www.facebook.com/groups/ZXBasic Thanks goes to Thomas Hackerman who created the GitHub hom for us.
+If you have not down already please come and join our group https://www.facebook.com/groups/ZXBasic

+Thanks goes to Thomas Heckmann who created the GitHub hom for us.

 ## Getting started
 The ZXBasic repository is located here: https://github.com/ZXBasicProgamming